Join Emma, Niall and Anita for two days of Feldenkrais

 Over the two days we’ll be looking at getting back on stage the Feldenkrais way: Improving stage presence, dialling down anxiety; finding ease and avoiding injury as we return to performing live.

 The workshop is suitable for professional musicians (instrumentalists and singers), music students and amateur musicians who want to improve their ease of playing and performing.
 The sessions will be practical and interactive, leaving time time for discussion and questions.

-What participants said during and after our Summer Course
+What participants have said during about our previous courses

 “It’s been a profound 4 days for me, and fun too.
 Thank you so much.
 I really appreciate the skill and kindness you have brought to the sessions and to me.”

 “I enjoyed feeling more connected to all that is happening in my body.
 When I played at the end I felt more creative and free.”